alchemy-bootcamp-two-winter-2018/lectures/README.md

 1. Weekly Code Wars challenge
     - A specific challenge will be assigned for each week.
 We'll go over different solutions in class.
-    - You are also expected to work on Code Wars Challenges for practice through out the week.The goal is to gain 10 pts by each Friday.
+    - You are also expected to work on Code Wars Challenges for practice through out the week.
+The goal is to gain 10 pts by each Friday.
     - [Instructions for submitting](https://github.com/alchemy-bootcamp-two-winter-2018/code-wars)

-1. Weekly quizzes
+1. Twice weekly quizzes
-    - Assigned Wednesday and are due Friday morning.
+    - Due Wednesday and Friday midnights.
     - Open-internet!
 Use your research skills to try code snippets in the console, or read the docs on MDN.
     - These quizzes will prepare you for the final exam.